The Election Game, Commodore 64, Mastertronic - 2C004

 User Review

-( vote)As the UK is heading towards a General Election in the next month or so, at the time of writing this review, politics is once again front and centre in the public eye and in the news.
+( votes)As the UK is heading towards a General Election in the next month or so, at the time of writing this review, politics is once again front and centre in the public eye and in the news.
 Whatever your political persuasion, or not as the case may be, there have always been games based on elections.
 In fact, The Election Game itself is a re-release of a 1983 game released by Mr Chip Software called Westminster, perhaps much better named considering that is the part of London where the Houses of Parliament resides and indeed may have tied up more nicely with the 1983 General Election at the time.
 For some reason for this re-release, Mastertronic decided to charge £2.99 instead of the normal £1.99 at the time.

 Choose Your Party